orbforge/orb-docs/docs/orb-app/responsiveness.md

 Responsiveness metrics measure several aspects of your connection's ability to respond quickly and smoothly to requests.

+The following metrics are reported for device-to-router and router-to-internet connections when the device is connected to WiFi.
+When connected to a cellular network, the metrics are reported for device-to-internet connections.

 ### Lag

 The amount of time it takes to get an applicable response from an internet service, reported in milliseconds (ms).
 Lag is reported with best, worst, and typical values.
 Lower lag indicates a more responsive connection.